Rubberized coating for lead weights

-A tough rubberized coating for lead that creates a durable finish against abrasion and oxidation in salt and fresh water.
-Natural camo shades for carp leads, plus bright colors and metallics for jig heads, cheburashkas, pilkers and sea sinkers.
+Rubberized coating for lead weights creates a tough finish that strengthens the surface and helps prevent oxidation in salt and fresh water.
+Natural shades work well for carp leads; bright colors and metallics are great for jig heads, cheburashkas, pilkers and sea sinkers.

 Product sorting